-Script for generating an iTunes Connect package (.itmsp) straight from your asset folder
+Script for generating an iTunes Connect package (.itmsp) straight from the file system

-The task of managing and uploading the localised assets of your iOS app in a tedious one.
+The task of uploading and managing the localised assets of your iOS app in a tedious one.
 When the number of supported languages increases, the effort needed via the web interface at https://itunesconnect.apple.com is increased accordingly.
-Apple’s iTMSTransporter tool gives you the ability to download and upload App Store Packages (.itmsp) from the command line.
+Apple’s iTunes Transporter CLI gives you the ability to upload App Store Packages (.itmsp) from the command line.
 However, altering the data requires an XML file manipulation.

-This tool, itunes_file_system (itunesfs) requires that you organise your assets (screenshots, description, keywords etc)in a specific file hierarchy.
-Running itunesfs produces an intermediate YAML configuration file and, if you have itmsp installed, it uses it to generate the final .itmsp package.
-You can then uploaded it on iTunes Connect using iTMSTransporter.
+This package, itunes_file_system (itunesfs) requires that you just organise your assets (screenshots, decription, keywords )in a spesific file hierarchy.
+Running itunesfs produces an intermediate YAML configuration file.
+If you also have itmsp installed, itunesfs can use it to generate the final .itmsp package that can be uploaded on iTunes Connect.

 Download and install python 3 http://www.python.org/download/.
 Python 2.x is not supported at the moment.